notcome/liu-ms-docpad/src/documents/opinions/2016-01/index_en.html.md

 ---
-title: 回应 Peter Singer 的 Visible Man
+title: On Visible Man by Peter Singer
 opinionDate: 2016-01
 isOpinion: true
-layout: 'default_cn'
+layout: 'default_en'
 ---

-# 回应 Peter Singer 的 <cite>Visible Man</cite>
+# On <cite>Visible Man</cite> By Peter Singer

-本观点是对 Peter Singer 的 [Visible Man](/static/opinions/2016-01-peter-singer.pdf) 的回应。Peter Singer 认为当前由技术带来的隐私问题并没有那么严重，用这些技术监督政府可以给社会带来更多的福祉。全文漏洞百出，我就其几个主要问题展开批判。本文基于我在 UCSD 的写作课 WCWP 10A 里的第一篇文章，有修改。
+This is a response to <cite>[Visible Man](/static/opinions/2016-01-peter-singer.pdf)</cite> by Peter Singer.
+In that article, Singer claimed that the harm of leaking privacy caused by technology advance was outweighed by the benefit brought holding the government in check using the very same technology.
+My response examines major logical errors of this article.
+The response is taken from my first paper in WCWP 10A—a writing course I am taking at UCSD—with some modifications.

 ---